Slips, Trips and Falls in Healthcare

-In 2009 slips trips and falls (on the level) were the second highest reported accident trigger in the Healthcare Sector.
+In 2021 slips trips and falls (on the same level) accounted for 390 non-fatal healthcare incidents and was the second highest reported accident trigger in the Health and Social care Sector.

 Factors Contributing to Slips Trips and Falls